Introduction

 - Prioritize Protein Intake:

-Healthy fats found in avocados, nuts, seeds, and olive oil play a crucial role in hormone production and overall health.
+Foods like avocados, nuts, seeds, and olive oil play a crucial role in hormone production and overall health.
 Research suggests that diets rich in healthy fats can positively affect testosterone levels, making them an essential component of TRT and working out. - Focus on Whole Foods:

 Depending on your individual needs, supplements such as omega-3 fatty acids, vitamin D, and zinc may help support testosterone levels and overall health.
 It’s wise to consult with a healthcare provider before starting any new supplements to tailor your approach to your personal health needs.
 Additionally, a thorough medical evaluation to confirm hormone deficiency is essential before beginning TRT.